NVIDIA/hpc-container-maker/docs/workflows.md

 building an application container image.

-HPCCM includes [base recipes](/recipes) for all combinations of the GNU and PGI compilers with the OpenMPI and MVAPICH2 MPI libraries, plus commonly used software components such as the Mellanox OpenFabrics Enterprise Distribution, Python, FFTW, and HDF5.
+HPCCM includes [base recipes](/recipes) for all combinations of the Ubuntu and CentOS Linux distributions, the GNU and PGI compilers, and the OpenMPI and MVAPICH2 MPI libraries, plus commonly used software components such as the Mellanox OpenFabrics Enterprise Distribution, Python, FFTW, and HDF5.
 The provided base recipe can be easily customized to change component versions or add or subtract building blocks.

 For example: